Purchases made through links may earn us a small commission, at no extra cost to you.

 The Sand Museum’s tag line is “Travel Around the World in Sand” and past exhibitions have showcased Germany, Russia, Southeast Asia and Africa.

-2016 marks the Sand Museum’s 9th exhibition, the theme of which is South America.
+When I visited in 2016 it was the Sand Museum’s 9th exhibition, the theme of which was South America.

 My Visit to the Tottori Sand Museum